 The Native American feather is a symbol of honor, respect, and dignity.
 It is an important part of the tradition for many tribes, with each tribe having its own unique meaning and significance.
 In this blog post, we’ll take a look at some of the meanings behind feathers in Native American communities and how they are used by different tribes.

 This article will help you understand what your personal feather means according to your heritage!
+Read here in case you want to learn more about general feather meaning.

 What is the Significance of Feathers in Native American Culture?